Hauptman-Woodward/Marco_Polo/sphinx/future_maintainers.rst

 :code:`.spec` is devoted to dealing with packing Tensorflow 1.14 as pyinstaller misses the binary files in the Tensorflow library that are required for the package to work correctly.
-Therefore these files need to be collected as passed to pyinstaller explictly to create a working exe.
-Stragenly, I only encoutered this problem on Linux and Mac.
+Therefore these files need to be collected as passed to pyinstaller explicitly to create a working exe.
+Strangely, I only encountered this problem on Linux and Mac.
 The :code:`tensorflow_location` dictionary specifies the location of the Tensorflow package on your machine.
 You will need to modify these paths to the Tensorflow package being used by your virtual environment.